chlange/jeopardy/README.md

 -------

 Linux:
-* Install qt4 and libphonon-dev
+* Install qt4 SDK and libphonon-dev
 * qmake (or qmake-qt4)
 * make